csci104/site/_includes/writeups/websearch-1.md

 ...then `allSearchableTerms` should contain:  `Hello`, `world`, `hi`, `bye` `Table`, `t`, `bone`, `steak`.
 In addition, `allOutgoingLinks` should contain just `data2.txt`.
 Note that you can return the words in any normalized case you like that would make case-insensitive searching easier.

 You may implement the Markdown parser as you see fit.
-However, we recommend using a finite state machine (FSM) approach to read the file character by character and use "states" to determine how to process/handle that character and whether text is a normal term, a link, etc. The diagram below shows a potential FSM for parsing Markdown.
+However, we recommend you consider using a finite state machine (FSM) approach to read the file character by character and use "states" to determine how to process/handle that character and whether text is a normal term, a link, etc. The diagram below shows a potential FSM for parsing Markdown.
 Here we assume we read 1 character (i.e. `c`) at each iteration until we reach the end of the file and process `c` as well as use it to transition between states.
 We can use the `isalnum` function from the `cctype` library in C++ to check whether a character is a valid character for a search term.
 In addition, we assume we maintain two strings: `term` and `link` where we can append characters until we are ready to split and start a new term/link.

 <img src="{{ site.baseurl }}/homework/img/websearch-mdfsm.png" alt="MD Parsing FSM" width="600"/>